Enjoy social media, but not sure how to use it to augment your training programs? Here are a few suggestions.

 Dr. Seuss and DiSC quiz

-Use the slides at DiSC Styles and Dr. Seuss Quotes to engage your audience in making their understanding of the styles a little more fun and clear.
+Use the slides from DiSC Styles and Dr. Seuss Quotes to engage your audience in making their understanding of the styles a little more fun and clear.

 Go to your favorite social channels and thank the organization you just trained and say how much you enjoyed working with them.
 Share an insight you gained because of their participation.
 Ask them how they would prefer to be identified online (by Twitter handle, department name, organization’s name, a generic description).